romanlarkin3/Congressional-Demographics/README.md

 Age by Chamber: A histogram displaying the distribution of ages.

 Members in Party: A bar chart comparing political party membership, showing Democrats (~15.8K), Republicans (~13.2K), and a small number of Independents (~135)

+To see dashboard you can also vist this link: https://public.tableau.com/app/profile/roman.larkin/viz/CongressionalDemographics/CongressionalDemographics?publish=yes